St Joseph's College, Nudgee: History

 The college was established in 1891, as the boarding campus for St Joseph's College, Gregory Terrace.
 Its location was selected by Brother Patrick Ambrose Treacy, founder of the Australian Province of the Christian Brothers, at the request of the Archbishop of Brisbane at the time, Robert Dunne.
 Brother D. F. Bodkin was appointed first Headmaster.

 At the time of Nudgee College's Golden Jubilee in 1941, the late Archbishop Sir James Duhig described the college as being "the jewel in the crown of the Christian Brothers' Schools in Queensland".

 School buildings

 The main building was completed in 1891; the architect was Andrea Stombuco.
 The façade of this building was used in the movie Phar Lap.
 The matching chapel was completed in 1916 and is used for weddings and funerals in addition to school celebrations.
 In 1993, after refurbishment, it won Royal Australian Institute of Architects Conservation Award and Regional Commendation.
 A second school building was completed in 1919.
 All three buildings were completed in the Italian Renaissance style.

-In 1938, Nudgee Junior College was opened at a separate campus in Indooroopilly.
-In 2015, it was renamed Ambrose Treacy College.